 For more information, see the Christie IMB-S3 Installation and Setup Manual (P/N: 020-102582-XX) or the documentation provided by the IMB manufacturer. - 2.
-In the left navigation menu, tap Service Setup > Marriage Setup. - 3.
-Tap Start and confirm that the security manager (SM), service door, and marriage ring are secure. - 4.
-Tap Next and complete the marriage checklist. - 5.
+In the left navigation menu, tap Service Setup > Marriage Setup. - Tap Start and confirm that the security manager (SM), service door, and marriage ring are secure. - 4.
+Tap Next and complete the marriage checklist, confirming that the following are secure: - All fan clips are tightened on the four fan pack at the front of the light engine compartment. - Fan pack spring pins are locked in place to prevent removal of the light engine fan pack. - Projector front cover is installed. - 5.
 Tap Next and enter the Marriage user and password credentials. - 6.
 Tap Login. - 7.
 To start the marriage process, press the Marriage button on the projector within 30 seconds.

-The system starts the marriage process and indicates when the process is completed successfully. - 8.
-Tap Finish.
+The system starts the marriage process and indicates when the process is completed successfully.

+8. Tap Finish.